11 Ways to Celebrate Women in Indiana

 1532 S 3rd St, Terre Haute, IN

 The Candles Holocaust Museum was founded by Holocaust survivor Eva Mozes Kor and is Indiana’s only Holocaust Museum.
 Eva and her twin sister, Miriam, suffered greatly as they were subjected to human experiences during the Holocaust.
-After the Holocaust, Eva married an American citizen, had children, and resided in Terre Haute, Indiana where she lived for the remainder of her life.
+After the Holocaust, Eva married an American citizen, had children, and resided in Terre Haute, Indiana.
 Eva was the founder of CANDLES and an activist in educating others about the Holocaust and the power of forgiveness.
+Candles Holocaust Museum is featured in 100 Things To Do Before You Die.

 2. Culbertson Mansion